universityofsussex-rc/Workshops/exercises/artemis/Exercise1/README.md

 <img src="../../../images/sge-slurm/files-menu.PNG" />

-The Files menue allows exploration, edit, upload of files and folders into the HRC environment.
+The Files menu allows exploration, edit, upload of files and folders into the HRC environment.

-Currently only the workshop home directory and the software mounts will be available.
+Currently you will have you home directory, and links to your lustre and lustre scratch spaces.

-One the remote storage systems have been integrated, you will be able to access any mounted network drive, including Lustre.
+You can access any of the remote mounted storage from this page, by clicking "Change Directory".

 ### Files Excercises

    1. Workshop Working Directory:

-      As the workshop today is using a shared user account on Artemis - you will need to navigate to the `/home/<user>/RSE-TOP/` directory.
+      Please make a directory in your home folder called "HPC-Workshop".
+This is so that an admin can find and locate the files during the workshop.

-      1. Make a directory inside `/home/<user>/RSE-TOP/` which will be your work directory for the duration of the Workshop only.
+      1. Make a directory inside `/home/<user>/HPC-Workshop/` which will be your work directory for the duration of the Workshop only.
 At the end of the Workshop you can download the folder if needed.
-We will refer to this directory as `workdir`.
+We will refer to this directory as the `workdir`.

       1. Navigate into your `workdir` and upload a **small** file from your desktop.

-      1. Navigate back up to the `RSE-TOP` folder and click the checkbox next to your `workdir`.
+      1. Navigate back up to the `HPC-Workshop` folder and click the checkbox next to your `workdir`.
 Now download.
 You should download a zip containing your uploaded file.

       1. Copy your current path using the `copy path` button.
 Now Change directory to the shared software directory `/mnt/shared`.

-      1. Create a file `README.txt` in your workdir.
+      1. Navigate back, and create a file `README.txt` in your workdir.
 Click the three dots next to your new file and edit.
-Write a brief explination of what the contents of this folder will contain for future reference.
+Write a brief explanation of what the contents of this folder will contain for future reference.
 Don't forget to click save in the top-left.

-      1. Change back to your `workdir` by pasting the copied path from earlier.
+      1.If you need to, navigate back to your `workdir` by pasting the copied path from earlier.
 Make two directories in your workdir `Jobs` and `Templates`.
 You might need these later to save your work after the workshop.

 <p align="right">(<a href="#top">back to top</a>)</p>